 Jones Walker proudly supports more than 150 civic and charitable organizations.
 We frequently sponsor events and programs that benefit the youth and families in our areas.
 Our attorneys are personally involved with a number of these local organizations and charities, and are often recognized for their outreach efforts and community leadership.
-Additionally, our support staff members also take part in a variety of events to benefit the community, such as clothing drives and fundraisers.
+Additionally, our support staff members also take part in a variety of events to benefit the community.

 The firm's associations with civic and charitable organizations, however, represent only a snapshot of our community involvement.
 Jones Walker's attorneys participate in pro bono work and bar association service on a regular basis.